-The MRes gives students the opportunity to pursue a programme of independent study in a specialist subject of their choice.
+The MRes is a one year full-time or two years part-time course that gives students the opportunity to pursue a programme of independent study in a specialist subject of their choice.

 The programme structure is designed to allow students to undertake a flexible and enjoyable research project.
-The core of the degree is a 30,000 to 35,000-word research based dissertation.
+The core of the degree is a 30,000-35,000-word research based dissertation.

 There is a possibility to combine this work with specialist training in a chosen subject area (International Relations, Diplomacy, Security Studies, Asia-Pacific Studies, European Integration, Comparative Politics, Political Theory) from among a wide range of options available in this and other schools, and generic research methods training.